-If you've loaded a program, any changes to the keymap are associated with that program and will be restored when you load the program again.
-If you haven't loaded a program, or have since reset the Spectrum, keymap changes are not persisted.
-If the program was loaded from somewhere other than the default directory, for instance your e-mail inbox, and not saved in the default directory, then again the keymap changes are not persisted.
+If you've loaded a program, key mappings are associated with that program and will be restored when you load the program again.
+If you haven't loaded a program, or have since reset the Spectrum, key mapping changes are not persisted.
+If the program was loaded from somewhere other than the default directory, for instance your e-mail inbox, and not saved in the default directory, then again the changes are not persisted.